Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-As silly as it sounds just how comfortable the kettle is will have an impact on your pouring technique.
-Keep in mind that you’re going to be holding the kettle for minutes at a time, which when full can be pretty heavy.
+As silly as it sounds, just how comfortable the kettle is will have an impact on your pouring technique.
+Keep in mind that you’re going to be holding the kettle for minutes at a time, which, when full, can be pretty heavy.

-Ironically, some of the best pour over kettles have handles that feel more like an afterthought than anything else.
+Ironically, some of the best pour-over kettles have handles that feel more like an afterthought than anything else.

 Sort After Features

-Some of the best electric gooseneck kettles come with “variable temperature control,” this allows you to preset a temperature and the kettle will either turn off or hold that temperature for a period of time of time.
+Some of the best electric gooseneck kettles come with “variable temperature control,” this allows you to preset your temperature, and the kettle will either turn off or hold that temperature for a period of time.

 Another popular feature that many of the new gooseneck kettles are now coming with is a built-in temperature gauge.
 These typically take the form of a probe thermometer that’s attached to the lid.